-You can use ypinit(1M) and /var/yp/local.make.script (see ypmake(1M)) to do almost everything necessary to create and modify a map, unless you add nonstandard maps to the database or change the set of NIS slave servers after the system is already running.
-Whether you use /var/yp/local.make.script or some other procedure, the goal is the same: a new pair of well-formed dbm files in the domain directory on the NIS master server.
+You can use ypinit and /var/yp/local.make.script (see the ypmake(1M) reference page) to do almost everything necessary to create and modify a map, unless you add nonstandard maps to the database or change the set of NIS slave servers after the system is already running.
+Whether you use /var/yp/local.make.script or some other procedure, the goal is the same: a new well-formed mdbm file in the domain directory on the NIS master server.